-There are many different types of debt.
-When you’ve exhausted all your efforts to deal with your debt without making much progress, filing for bankruptcy may be your last resort.
+Paying off your debt can sometimes seem like a tall order.
+When you’ve exhausted all your efforts to resolve your debt without making much progress, filing for bankruptcy may be your last resort.

 When you file for bankruptcy, the bankruptcy court will typically divide your debt into two categories, secured debt and unsecured debt.
 Each of these debts are treated differently – and understanding their differences is necessary to knowing what will happen to your debts and how your finances will be affected during a bankruptcy.